Average RRSP Balance By Age: Are You Saving Enough?

 65 years and older$224,000$100,000

-Table: Regional RRSP Holdings and Contribution Patterns (2022)
+Table 3: Regional Breakdown of RRSP Account Holdings and Contributions (2022)

 National$144,613$7,058